dh-dz/leetcodecracking/day1.md

                 index = middle
         return index
 ```
-there were a lot of problems: boundary index issues
+there were a lot of problems: boundary index issues, the positons of returns...

 revised:
 ```